IT-Academy-BCN/ita-challenges-backend/README.md

 * **What should I do if I discover a bug?**
-   - If you discover a new bug, please create a new issue in the GitHub repository ita-challenges-backend repository describing the bug instead of trying to resolve it in another issue, and comment it to the product owner.
+   - If you discover a new bug, please create a new issue in the GitHub repository ita-challenges-backend repository describing the bug instead of trying to resolve it in another issue, and comment it to the Scrum Master.

 * **What are the coding standards for this project?**
   - The coding standards for this project are defined in the [GUIDELINES.md](GUIDELINES.md) file in the root of the repository.